lichangwei/lichangwei.github.io/source/_posts/2013-09-28-A-Beginner's-Guide-to-HTTP-Cache-Headers.md

 4. hurl.it

-hurl.it is essentially cURL with a prettier interface, and in a webbrowser.
+hurl.it is essentially cURL with a prettier interface, and in a web browser.
 You’re able to set the headers you pass in to the request, as well as view the full header and body response.
 Although you don’t quite get the robustness of the command line, it’s still very useful for a quick header examination, and is probably the fastest way to get access to headers if you’re in a hurry.

 5. Python and Requests